-- 45. Earnings Statements A rider's earnings will be calculated by using all NSBA approved class results.
-Earnings from Longe Line classes will not count in riders totals for calculation of the rider lists.
+- 47. A rider's earning will be calculated by using all NSBA approved class results.
+Earnings from Longe Line classes will not count in the rider's totals for calculation of the riders list.
 All money won will be calculated towards eligibility, sanctions or disciplinary actions notwithstanding.
-In the event a horse or rider is disciplined or sanctioned, their points or earnings will not count towards lifetime earnings.
-Riders earnings will be calculated on the fiscal year beginning Oct.
-1 and ending Sept.
-30 of the three years prior to competition. - 46.
-A Non-Pro's earnings in Non-Pro events will NOT count towards their Open division rider status.
-A non-pro's earnings in Open events WILL count towards their Open Rider status. - 47.
-Show management is prohibited from making any distinction in exhibitor's numbers between Open Intermediate and Limited entries. - 48.
+In the event a horse or rider is disciplined or sanctioned, their points or earnings will not count towards lifetime earnings. - 48.
+A Non Pro's earnings in Non Pro events will NOT count towards their Open division rider status.
+A Non Pro's earnings in Open events WILL count towards their Open Rider status. - 49.
+Show management is prohibited from making any distinction in exhibitor's numbers between Open, Intermediate, and Limited entries - 50.
 Verification Procedure a list of riders in all divisions will be prepared and printed each year by NSBA and will be made available to show committees upon request.
 If a rider's name does not appear on the current list, the Show Committee shall list the rider in events he/she enters subject to verification by NSBA.
 All points, winnings and awards are subject to revocation if the NSBA's verification process finds that the entry in a specified event is incorrect.
-Deliberate entry into the wrong division by a rider and/or owner/trainer will result in disqualification from the event, disciplinary action by the NSBA and revocation of all awards and points. - 49.
-An NSBA sanctioned show MUST use the published NSBA Riders List as it's official class divisions except World Shows and Congresses.
+Deliberate entry into the wrong division by a rider and/or owner/trainer will result in disqualification from the event, disciplinary action by the NSBA and revocation of all awards and points. - 51.
+An NSBA sanctioned show MUST use the published NSBA Riders List as its official class divisions except World Shows and Congresses.